XSpiritWizardX/guessing-game-project/README.md

 Run your program and test it out, being sure that you have a single call to askGuess in the global scope so the game can begin.
 Woohoo!
 We now have our minimal viable product (MVP) version of the game.

-Before moving onto the next phase, ask a TA for a code review.

-Did you find this lesson helpful?

-No

-Yes
-✔︎ Submit Project
-No file chosen
-Archive your file into a .zip folder and click Submit Project to upload.